gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This one does not feel pain."
 Dockety paused.
-"But this would not actively pursue a repeat."
+"But this would not actively pursue a repeat," it admitted.

 Maddy handed Dockety back its arm.
-The bot took it,
-head turning to study the square red emergency light in the ceiling.
+The bot took it before turning its head to study the square red emergency light in the ceiling.
 "The interference has stopped," it announced.
 "The miscreant is no longer attempting to subvert this one's systems."